oktadev/okta-blog/_source/_posts/2020-08-19-css-grid-react.md

 Along came flexbox to help with some of these problems.
 It made it a lot easier to create a responsive row or column-based layouts.
 While flexbox is a huge step forward, it doesn't adequately address all the needs of front-end designers.
 Designers for print media usually work with a grid system that organizes content on a page.
 And the need for a method of arranging content in a 2-dimensional space that uses the same concepts that have been used by print designers for many years was recognized.

 The CSS grid layout allows you to specify a grid system on your web page and place content inside the grid cells in a responsive manner.
 Elements inside the grid can span multiple rows or columns while maintaining the correct row heights and gutter spacings.
-The CSS grid is not supposed to replace flexbox but to work alongside it to create truly professional layouts.
+The CSS grid is not supposed to replace flexbox but to woOn smaller screensrk alongside it to create truly professional layouts.

 In this tutorial, I will show you how to create a single page application that uses CSS grids to create a responsive layout without using media queries.
 The application will be a simple Unicode character browser implemented with React.

+**Table of Contents**{: .hide }
+* Table of Contents
+{:toc}

 ## Creating a Unicode Browser App with React